mishmashclone/BC-SECURITY-Empire/wiki/Module-Development.md

     value: ''
 ```

+**suggested_values**: A list of suggested values can be provided for an option.
+These values will be available in the CLI and Starkiller as autocomplete values.
+**strict**: If true, the option validator will check that the value chosen matches a value from
+the suggested values list.

 # Python
 Python modules are not much different from Powershell modules in terms of the yaml schema.
 The differences for Python come in with the `script`, `script_path`, `script_end`, and option formatters.